 George D. Greenia retired in 2016 after 34 years at the College of William & Mary, continues to serve in multiple units.
 He has published widely on the Spanish Middle Ages, its literature, language, art and social history.
 For fourteen years he was Editor (now Editor at Large) of the journal La corónica, devoted to medieval Iberia.
-He is Co-Editor of a two volume encyclopedia on Castilian Writers, 1200-1500.
+He is Co-Editor of a two-volume encyclopedia on Castilian Writers, 1200-1500.
 In 2007 Greenia was named Editor of the Year by the Council of Editors of Learned Journals.
 In the field of Spanish language teaching, Greenia is the author of the textbook Generaciones.
 Composición y conversación en español.
 In 2017 Greenia elected Honorary Fellow of the American Association of Teachers of Spanish and Portuguese (AATSP).

-His courses include Pilgrimage in Spain; Love & Prostitution in Medieval Spain; Spanish Language, Epic & Nationalism; Medieval Pilgrimage; Hispanic Folktales; The Medieval Book; and a summer Apprenticeship in Archival Skills for Medieval and Renaissance Studies taught at St. John’s University in Minnesota.
-Since summer 2005 he guided William & Mary undergraduates in retracing the legendary routes of the Camino de Santiago across northern Iberia.
+His courses included Pilgrimage in Spain; Love & Prostitution in Medieval Spain; Spanish Language, Epic & Nationalism; Medieval Pilgrimage; Hispanic Folktales; The Medieval Book; and a summer Apprenticeship in Archival Skills for Medieval and Renaissance Studies taught at St. John’s University in Minnesota.
+Since summer 2005 he has guided William & Mary undergraduates and friends in retracing the legendary routes of the Camino de Santiago across northern Iberia.

 Greenia served for ten years as Director of William & Mary’s Program in Medieval and Renaissance Studies.
 In 2011 he founded the William & Mary Institute for Pilgrimage Studies and in 2015 the Institute created faculty research fellowships named in his honor.